google-research/t5x/README.md

     ```

-5. Create toogle Cloud Storage (GCS) bucket to store the dataset and model
+5. Create Google Cloud Storage (GCS) bucket to store the dataset and model
     checkpoints.
 To create a GCS bucket, see these
     [instructions](https://cloud.google.com/storage/docs/creating-buckets).